 By Stephen Hudson.
-Last Updated 4th October 2024.
+Last Updated 9th September 2025.
 A blood clot is a serious and potentially threatening condition.
 If you have suffered harm because a medical professional failed to diagnose or properly treat you, you could be entitled to blood clot compensation.

 We’ve also provided a list of guideline compensation figures for your reference.
-Towards the end of the guide we look at how our highly experienced medical negligence solicitors could help you claim compensation with the specific type of No Win No Fee contract that they offer.
+Towards the end of the guide, we look at how our highly experienced medical negligence solicitors could help you claim compensation with the specific type of No Win No Fee contract that they offer.

 To learn more about the medical negligence claims process or to get a free assessment of your eligibility, contact our advisors today using the contact information provided here: